Osaka Loop Line: Direction

-The completely loop shaped Osaka Loop Line is unable to use the 'up' and 'down' train direction convention commonly applied in Japanese railways, e.g. trains traveling to Tokyo are usually 'up' trains and vice versa.
-Instead, the words "outer loop" (running clockwise) (外回り, Soto mawari) and the "inner loop" (running counter-clockwise) (内回り, Uchi mawari) are used to refer to the direction.
-The outer is clockwise, the inner counterclockwise.
+The completely loop shaped Osaka Loop Line is unable to use the "up" (上り, Nobori) and "down" (下り, Kudari) rail direction convention usually applied to JR lines.
+Instead, the words "outer loop" (running clockwise) (外回り, Soto mawari) and the "inner loop" (running counter-clockwise) (内回り, Uchi mawari) are used to refer to the direction of the train, similar to the Yamanote line in Tokyo.

-If rules, such as the registration of the line at Ministry of Land, Infrastructure and Transport apply, the inner loop is down.
+For purposes of rail registration of the line at the Ministry of Land, Infrastructure, Transport and Tourism, the inner loop is considered "down".

 Local

 Local trains are operated all day.
 Some operate over the complete loop, while some serve the eastern half between Osaka and Tennōji via Kyōbashi.

 Eight-car EMUs of 323 series are used.
 221 series, 223 series and 225 series are used only for morning rush.

 Sakurajima Line trains

 Trains of the Sakurajima Line (JR Yumesaki Line) are now operated through to the loop line to/from Kyōbashi and Tennoji.

 Eight-car 323 series EMUs are used.